Elephant of the Bastille: Demolition

 Nearby residents began to complain that rats were inhabiting the elephant and searching for food in their homes; and from the late 1820s, petitioned for demolition.
 The model elephant was not removed until 1846 by which time it showed considerable wear.

 Legacy

 The circular basin on which the elephant stood remains to this day and now supports the socle of the July Column.

 The elephant itself was described negatively by Victor Hugo in Les Misérables; little other account of contemporary public perception is available.

 In April 2012 a smaller replica of the elephant was built in Greenwich as part of the set of the 2012 film version of the musical Les Misérables.

 Simon Schama, in the first chapter of Citizens: A Chronicle of the French Revolution (1989), tells the story of the Elephant of the Bastille, which he uses as a symbol of the failed hopes of the French Revolution.

+The elephant is a recurring Parisian landmark in Bernard Cornwell's novel Sharpe's Assassin (2021).